Howard W. Peak Greenway Trails System

 These linear parks consist of approximately 1,200 acres of creek-side open space.

-The Linear Creekway Parks Development Program, which provides sales tax funding for the land purchases and trails development, was approved by voters in 2000, 2005 and 2010.
-Thanks to the ongoing support of San Antonians, the current budget for trail development includes enough to build approximately 40 additional miles of trail (for a total of 86 miles).
+The Linear Creekway Parks Development Program, which provides sales tax funding for the land purchases and trails development, was approved by voters in 2000, 2005, 2010 and 2015.

 Former Mayor Peak began formulating the idea of a "ring' of hike and bike trails in flood zones along city-owned creeks while working in the Planning Department and while serving on the Zoning Commission.
 As a City Councilman representing District 9 from 1993 to 1997, he partnered with Councilman Lyle Larson to purchase the land which began the Salado Creek trail system in Walker Ranch Historic Landmark Park.